-16-9.10 I.16-9.30-E. Detention Storage
+16-7.30-E. Detention Storage

-- 1. The live detention storage to be provided must be calculated on the basis of the 100-year frequency rainfall as published in the Georgia Stormwater Management Manual.
+- The live detention storage to be provided must be calculated on the basis of the 100-year frequency rainfall as published in the Georgia Stormwater Management Manual.
 The detention system must be adequate for the runoff of a 100-year rainfall, for any and all durations from the post-development, with a release rate that does not exceed the pre-development release rate during the same duration storm.
 Detention control structures and other drainage improvements must be located and designed to prevent erosion damage to adjacent property owners. - 2.
 Detention and sedimentation control facilities may not be placed in any of the following: - a.
 Transitional buffer zones as defined by the city zoning ordinance. - b.
 Floodplains. - c.
 Wetlands. - d.
 Stream buffer zones. - e.
 State buffer zones. - 3.
 Perforated standpipes or a French drain, in accordance with published design standards available from the community development director, or other methods which will achieve equal performance to prevent standing water and inadequate drainage, must be installed within all the detention and sedimentation control facilities.

-16-9.10 J.16-9.30-F. Combined Detention
+16-7.30-F. Combined Detention

 When the applicant requests and the community development director determines that development and construction projects are too small, or that engineering and economic factors make combined detention or other stormwater management facilities more practical, the city may authorize the joint construction of these facilities to serve 2 or more properties by 2 or more applicants.
-This authorization must be granted by the zoning board of appeals upon application for approval being submitted through the community development director.
-Where joint detention facilities serving 2 or more properties are approved for construction, no use of land or occupancy of buildings within the properties served by these facilities may be permitted until completion of the detention facility, except upon approval of the zoning board of appeals.

-16-9.10-K.16-9.30-G. Fencing
+16-7.30-G. Fencing

-- 1. Permanent fencing at least 4 feet in height is required around all stormwater and sedimentation control facilities designed for temporary storage of stormwater if they have a water storage depth of greater than 4 feet or they are designated by the city or board of health as a public health hazard. - Required fencing must be designed, installed and maintained to allow the free flow of runoff and sediment into the facility.
+- 1. Permanent fencing at least 4 feet in height is required around all stormwater and sedimentation control facilities designed for temporary storage of stormwater if they have a water storage depth of greater than 4 feet or they are designated by the city or board of health as a public health hazard. - 2.
+Required fencing must be designed, installed and maintained to allow the free flow of runoff and sediment into the facility.
 Fencing must be established on the outside edge of a facility.
 The fence must include a gate of sufficient size to permit entrance of equipment necessary to allow periodic maintenance activities.
 The gate must be placed in a manner such that the gate does not obstruct reasonable access or become obstructive.
 The community development director may waive fencing in nonresidential areas where a pond is more than 500 feet from a residential zoning district and in residential zoning districts when detention is provided in natural areas such as stream channels and fencing in the opinion of the community development director would damage the environment or affect stream flow.

-16-9.10-L.16-9.30-H. Special Flood Hazard Area Elevation Contours
+16-7.30-H. Special Flood Hazard Area Elevation Contours